eHealthAfrica/aether/README.md

 ## Deployment

+Set the `HOSTNAME` and `CAS_SERVER_URL` environment variables if you want to activate the UMS integration in each container.

 Set the `GATHER_CORE_TOKEN` and `GATHER_CORE_URL` environment variables when starting the `gather2-odk-importer` to have ODK Collect submissions posted to Gather2 Core.

-If a valid `GATHER_CORE_TOKEN` and `GATHER_CORE_URL` combination is not set, the server will still start, but ODK Collection submissions will fail.
+If a valid `GATHER_CORE_TOKEN` and `GATHER_CORE_URL` combination is not set, the server will still start, but ODK Collect submissions will fail.

 This also applies for `gather2-couchdb-sync`.

-In the case of `gather2-couchdb-sync` also a valid `GOOGLE_CLIENT_ID` environment variable is necessary to verify the device credentials.
+In the case of `gather2-couchdb-sync` a valid `GOOGLE_CLIENT_ID` environment variable is necessary to verify the device credentials as well.

 Infrastructure deployment is done with Terraform, which configuration files are stored in [terraform](terraform) directory.